Harry Kane scored a milestone goal this weekend as the Tottenham forward netted his 100th away goal in the Premier League.

-The forward scored a staggering 112 league goals in just 138 appearances for Rovers, becoming the first – and so far only – player to score 30+ league goals in more than one campaign – achieving the feat in three consecutive seasons.
+The forward scored a staggering 112 league goals in just 138 appearances for Rovers, becoming the first – and so far only – player to score 30+ league goals in more than one campaign, as he achieved the feat in three consecutive seasons.

 Shearer signed for Newcastle in a world-record £15m deal in 1996 and became the all-time record scorer for his boyhood side, though silverware success proved elusive despite his exploits at St James’ Park.

-No player has ever scored more Premier League away goals than Wayne Rooney, who netted 94 goals on the road during an unforgettable Premier League career.
+Wayne Rooney netted 94 goals on the road during an unforgettable Premier League career.

-Rooney joined Alan Shearer as one of just two players to reach a double century of Premier League goals, with 94 of the former Everton and Manchester United forward’s 208 goals coming at away grounds.
+Rooney is one of just two players, alongside Alan Shearer, to have scored 200+ goals in the Premier League with with 94 of the former Everton and Manchester United forward’s 208 goals coming at away grounds.

 Having burst onto the scene as a teenager at Everton, Rooney signed for Manchester United and won every available honour during a glittering career at Old Trafford, in addition to overhauling Sir Bobby Charlton as the Red Devils’ record scorer.

-After 253 goals for the club he re-joined Everton for a single season spell, before ending his career with short ventures in MLS at DC United and with Derby County – the club the former England captain currently manages.
+After 253 goals for the club he re-joined Everton for a single season spell, before ending his career with short ventures in MLS at DC United and with Derby County.

 1. Harry Kane – 100 goals (147 games)